guerrap/use-fathom-client/README.md

 FATHOM_API_KEY=""
 ```

+If the required environment variables are not defined, the script will still function; however, it will skip the events synchronization process.
+Instead, it will only generate the output files to prevent any disruption to builds that depend on the generated output.

 Additionally, the script requires a configuration file named either `.fathomrc`, or`.fathomrc.json` as a starting point for the event definitions.
 This file should be in `JSON` format, placed in the root of your project, and should contain the desired event names.

 ```json